GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
+> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
 >
-> ~ *Fred Brooks*
+> ~ *James Gleick*

 ---
 ## 🏎 Quick Facts